rootslab/hazz/Readme.md

  *  - the input should be a Buffer (no Strings or Arrays).
  *  - the minimum range is obviously 2 (0, 1).
  *  - the integers produced are at min 4 byte long (>= 2^24),
- *    longer the input, bigger the numbers produced.
+ *    longer the input parsed, bigger the numbers produced.
  */
 Hazz#do( Number hfn, Buffer data [, Number range ] ) : Number